 Kristiina Poska, chief conductor

-As from the concert season 2019-20, Kristiina Poska is the new chief conductor of the Flanders Symphony Orchestra.
+As from the concert season 2019-20, Kristiina Poska is the chief conductor of the Flanders Symphony Orchestra.
 Internationally renowned, Poska made her successful debut with the Flanders Symphony Orchestra in the 2018-19 season, conducting a programme with work by Stulens, Beethoven, and Schubert.
 She follows in the footsteps of, among others, Seikyo Kim and Jan Latham-Koenig

 Conductor Kristiina Poska (Türi) started her musical career in Tallinn, where she studied choir conducting.
 She later went to Berlin and studied orchestral conducting with professor Christian Ehwald at the Hanns Eisler Hochschule für Musik.